JesseZhong/AnimatedGifViewer/README.md

 - Allows **image rotation**, for both clockwise and counter clockwise.
 - Allows for **deleting** and **copying** of an image from within the viewer.
 	- Copies retain undoctored information from their originals.
 (Important for animated GIFs)
-- Allows **dragging and dropping** of images over the executable (EXE) to open the program with the image.
 - Allows **cycling and viewing images in the same folder** using the **"previous" and "next" arrow buttons**.
 	- Knows when images are new images are added and includes them in the list of view-able images.
 (Not possible with Windows Photo Viewer)
+- Allows for **full screen mode** where images are automatically stretched to the size of the screen for easy viewing.
 - Changes **appearance** with the system's **Windows Theme**.

 4. Building from the Source